A benchmark for computational analysis of animal behavior, using animal-borne tags: Author Contributions

 \section{Author Contributions}

-M. Cusimano, A. Friedlaender, B. Hoffman, and C. Rutz conceived the ideas; M. Cusimano and B. Hoffman designed methodology; V. Baglione, D. Canestrari, D. Chevallier, D. DeSantis, A. Friedlaender, L. Jeantet, M. Ladds, T. Maekawa, V. Mata-Silva, V. Moreno-González, C. Rutz, E. Trapote, O. Vainio, A. Vehkaoja, K. Yoda, contributed the data; M. Cusimano, B. Hoffman, and K. Zacarian coordinated data contributions; M. Cusimano and B. Hoffman analysed the data; M. Cusimano and B. Hoffman led the writing of the manuscript.
+M. Cusimano, A. Friedlaender, and B. Hoffman conceived the ideas; M. Cusimano and B. Hoffman designed methodology; V. Baglione, D. Canestrari, D. Chevallier, D. DeSantis, A. Friedlaender, L. Jeantet, M. Ladds, T. Maekawa, V. Mata-Silva, V. Moreno-González, A. Pagano, E. Trapote, O. Vainio, A. Vehkaoja, K. Yoda, contributed the data; M. Cusimano, B. Hoffman, and K. Zacarian coordinated data contributions; M. Cusimano and B. Hoffman analysed the data; M. Cusimano and B. Hoffman led the writing of the manuscript.
 All authors contributed critically to the drafts and gave final approval for publication.